Collagen For Hair Growth: Benefits And Side Effects

 How Much Collagen Should You Take Daily For Hair Growth?

 Collagen requirements could differ from person to person.
 There is limited research on the amount of collagen one needs to boost hair growth.
-But including the right food sources can help.
+But including the right collagen-rich food sources can help.
 You may consider collagen supplements after talking to a nutritionist.

 Fish, egg whites, citrus fruits, and berries are some good sources of vitamin C that boost collagen levels.
 While these sources are generally safe, intake of collagen supplements may cause certain side effects.
 We have discussed some of them below.